I was brought in as the sole UX/UI Designer to reimagine ElevateIP’s portal from the ground up.

 LEARNING

-This project showed me how seemingly small UX refinements can create outsized impact at scale.
-Applying fundamental best practices - like clear hierarchy, visible controls and contextual validation - improved usability more than I would have imagined.
+This project validated how seemingly simple UX refinements can create outsized impact at scale.
+Applying fundamental best practices - such as clear hierarchy, visible controls and contextual validation - improved usability far more than adding new features or visual complexity.

-Moving forward, I plan to include System Usability Scale (SUS) scores and deeper metric analysis to quantify usability improvements and strengthen the business case for UX-driven design decisions.
+Moving forward, I plan to incorporate System Usability Scale (SUS) scores and deeper metric analysis to more rigorously quantify usability improvements and strengthen the business case for UX-driven design decisions.

 .jpg)